programinglive/programinglive.github.io/pages/faq/what_is_an_operating_system.md

 ---
 layout: page
-title: Operating System
+title: What is Operating System?
 parent: FAQ
-description: "Operating System"
+description: "What is Operating System?"
 ---

 # What is an Operating System?